Sid E. Williams

-Dr. Sidney E. Williams (March 18, 1928 – December 27, 2012), known primarily as Dr. Sid, was a chiropractor most well known for establishing the largest single-campus chiropractic school, Life University.
+Sidney E. Williams (March 18, 1928 – December 27, 2012), known primarily as Dr. Sid, was an American chiropractor most well known for establishing the largest single-campus chiropractic school, Life University.
 Williams was also president of the International Chiropractors Association, serving as its seventh president from 1982 to 1985, and was an instrumental figure in the creation of Life Chiropractic College West.

 Williams is also well known for being a star football player during his college career at Georgia Tech, where he started as a defensive left end from 1950 to 1952.
 Highlights of his football career include winning the 1952 Orange Bowl, and his subsequent election to the Georgia Tech Yellow Jackets Hall of Fame.

 Early life

 Sid Williams was born on March 18, 1928, in Rome, Georgia.
 He attended Tech High School in Atlanta, Georgia and while there earned the rank of Eagle Scout, and joined the Reserve Officers' Training Corps where he served as a Lieutenant Colonel and captain of the drill and rifle team.
 During his sophomore year at high school, Williams also joined the football team as a quarterback, and was starting for the team after only three weeks of fall practice.

 In 1946, Williams graduated from high school and by 1947 joined the 179th Field Artillery unit, 22nd Infantry Division, in the Georgia Army National Guard.
 He served for a period of one year, and advanced to the rank of second lieutenant.
 Following his military service, in 1948, Williams fielded scholarships from over ten different colleges before settling on his parents' Alma mater, Georgia Tech.
 While at Georgia Tech, Williams began as a 4th string left back before being promoted to the varsity squad in his second year of school.
 For the 1950 and 1952 seasons, Williams started as defensive left end, and he played in the 1952 Orange Bowl where Georgia Tech beat Baylor University with a fourth quarter field goal.
 His coach, Bobby Dodd, at one time explained Williams by stating, "For his size, Sid Williams is the best end in America.
 Sid is very clever, can move well and hits as hard as any defensive end I have ever seen ...
 There is no way to overestimate his defensive value to our team."

 During Williams' last year of college football he sustained many injuries, and was amazed at the care he received from a local chiropractor in Atlanta.
 Following his chiropractic experience, Williams decided to quit the pursuit of his master's degree in Labor Relations and attend Palmer College of Chiropractic in Davenport, Iowa.
 He and his newly-wedded wife, Nell Kimbrough, decided to both attend Palmer for the four years following their education at Georgia Tech.